appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 {{ appsmith.store.key }}
 ```
-**Example**: in the example above, you stored the value of `input1.text`.
+**Example**: in the example, you stored the value of `input1.text`.
 You can access this value anywhere in the application by referencing the key `email`:

 ```javascript
 {{appsmith.store.email}}